-The College of Earth, Ocean, and Atmospheric Sciences (CEOAS) invites applications for a full-time 1.00 FTE, 12-month, fixed term professional faculty position.
-Reappointment is at the discretion of the Dean.
+The Ship Operations is seeking a Marine Technician.
+This is a full-time 1.0 FTE, 12-month, fixed term professional faculty position.
+Reappointment is at the discretion of the Marine Technician Superintendent.

 The primary responsibility of the Marine Technician position is to ensure the data collected from the shared use equipment pool of the R/V Oceanus and the USCGC Healy is of the highest quality, has received proper quality control, and is disseminated to the principle investigators (PIs) for use in peer reviewed publications and presentations.

 This Marine Technician handles pre‐cruise, at sea, and post‐cruise duties for scientific research performed at sea.
 The ability to become recognized as an advocate of OSU's marine technological operational systems, with exemplary knowledge of current and historical configurations, troubleshooting, and repair on the bench or in the field, is vital to the success of the program.
 A successful Marine Technician can expect an evolving role with the potential to grow to a higher level position with increased responsibilities.